Filing a refugee appeal

 • if the evidence wasn't reasonably available when the RPD rejected your claim

-• in the circumstances, the RPD could not reasonably have expected you to have provided the evidence when it rejected your claim
+• why, in the circumstances, the RPD could not reasonably have expected you to have provided the evidence when it rejected your claim

 The decision you receive from the RAD on your appeal will explain if your new evidence was accepted and considered in the final decision.